Mallinath-cs/Portfolio/README.md

 <h1 align="center">Portfolio Website</h1>
-<h3 align="center">A modern, minimal and aesthetic portfolio website with an easter egg game(available only on desktop)</h3>
+<h3 align="center">A modern, responsive, and minimal portfolio website featuring smooth animations and an interactive Easter egg game (available on desktop only).</h3>

 ### Built with
 - React.js